cheerfulstoic/ecto_watch/guides/introduction/Getting Started.md

 ### PostgreSQL Version Compatibility

-EctoWatch uses `CREATE OR REPLACE TRIGGER` which was introduced in PostgreSQL 13.3.4.
-If you're using an older version of PostgreSQL, set the `legacy_postgres_support?: true` option.
-This will use `DROP TRIGGER IF EXISTS` followed by `CREATE TRIGGER` instead.
+EctoWatch uses `CREATE OR REPLACE TRIGGER` which was introduced in PostgreSQL 13.
+If you're using an older version of PostgreSQL, `ecto_watch` will automatically use `DROP TRIGGER IF EXISTS` followed by `CREATE TRIGGER` instead.
+This can have [potential problems with permissions](https://github.com/cheerfulstoic/ecto_watch/issues/50), so if you experience those it's recommended to upgrade to at least PostgreSQL 14.